Director of Graduate Admissions

 Graduate Admission Requirements

 Prospective students may apply for admission to the MS in Genetic Counseling throughout the year.
 The Admissions Committee will review all application materials submitted by all applicants.
-A select sub-group of applicants will be contacted to participate in an on-site or Skype interview with the Admissions Committee.
-Students are admitted by the Genetic Counseling Program in cooperation with the Graduate Admissions Office.
+A select sub-group of applicants will be contacted to participate in Zoom interviews with the Admissions Committee.
+Students are ranked for admission by the Genetic Counseling Program and are admitted based on the results of the national match.

 Successful completion of the following courses (undergraduate or graduate level) or the equivalent:

-Recommendation forms and official transcripts must be mailed directly to Bay Path University's Office of Graduate Admissions:
+All documentation including recommendation forms and official transcripts may be mailed or emailed directly to Bay Path University Office of Graduate Admissions:

 Bay Path University